Taix (restaurant)

-Taix (formerly Les Freres Taix) is a French restaurant in Los Angeles, California, founded in 1927.
+Taix (formerly Les Freres Taix) is a French restaurant in Los Angeles, California, and founded in 1927.
 The restaurant complex features open and private dining rooms, banquet halls, and a cocktail lounge with live music called the 321 Lounge.
 The restaurant is currently located at 1911 Sunset Boulevard in the Echo Park neighborhood of Los Angeles.

 History

 The Taix family came to Los Angeles from the Hautes-Alpes region of France in 1870 and opened a hotel in downtown Los Angeles.
-French immigrants represented 20% of the city’s population in the middle of the 19th century and the neighborhood that is today’s Chinatown was home to a French hospital, French theater, and weekly French language newspaper.
+French immigrants represented 20% of the city's population in the middle of the 19th century, and the neighborhood that is today's Chinatown was home to a French hospital, French theater, and weekly French-language newspaper.
 Owners Marius Taix, Marius Taix, Jr., and Louis Larquier ran the casual restaurant with French country meals served at long communal tables.
 The brick building had a tin ceiling, hanging chandeliers, and dark wood floors.